lbeierlieb/wca_comp_overview/README.md

 ## Usage
 ### Basic usages
-Pass the URL to the competitor page of an upcoming competition.
+Pass the URL to the registrations page of an upcoming competition.
 ```
-$ wca_comp_overview <URL to WCA competitor page>
+$ wca_comp_overview <URL to registrations page>
 ```
-For example (HessenMiniOpen2024 will take/takes/took place at May 10th, 2024.
-Afterwards, the competitor page will not be available anymore)
+For example:
 ```
 $ wca_comp_overview https://www.worldcubeassociation.org/competitions/HessenMiniOpen2024/registrations
 ```
+Note: HessenMiniOpen2024 will take/takes/took place at May 10th, 2024.
+Afterwards, this registrations page will not be available anymore.

 The application will load and parse the competitors from the page and then load their PRs.
-This can take a while, so a progress bar displays the progress.
+This can take a while, so a progress bar displays the status.

 ![terminal](readme_imgs/terminal.jpg)